Pregnancy Diet Plan: What to Eat Each Trimester

 • Listen to your hunger and fullness cues.

-• Consult a clinical dietitian at L&B Clinics for personalized pregnancy diet charts.
+• Consult a clinical dietitian at L&B Clinics for personalized pregnancy diet charts or early pregnancy diet chart.

 When Should You See a Nutritionist During Pregnancy?